 If the way of salvation can be summed up in one phrase the definitive answer would be "Do the will of the Father" as it is shown in scripture.
 Obedience to Yahuwah is the whole duty of man and the foundation of our relationship with Him.
 Yahushua was obedient to the death, and He told us to be like Him.
 He said that He did the will of His Father.
 Not every now and then, or just when He felt like it, or when it was in accordance with what He believed, but ALL the time, in everything and every way.
 He spoke ONLY what He heard from the Father.
 Nothing more, nothing less.
 He said that He fed on every word that proceeded out of the mouth of Yahuwah.

-Miykah (Micah) 6:8 He has showed you, O man, what is good; and what does Yahuwah require of you but to do justly, and to love mercy, and to walk humbly with your Elohiym?
+Miykah (Micah) 6:8 He has shown you, man, what is good, and what does Yahuwah require of you but to do justly, and to love mercy, and to walk humbly with your Elohiym?

 Ecclesiastes 12:13 Let us hear the conclusion of the whole matter.
 Fear Elohiym, and keep his commandments for this is the whole duty of man.